 After earning a bachelor’s degree in chemistry and molecular biology, Mukherjee earned her medical degree at the University of Minnesota in 1992 and a master’s degree in public health from Harvard University in 2001.
 She has been a member of the faculty of the department of social medicine at Harvard Medical School since 2000.

 Lawrence University, "Human Rights Activist Discusses Rewards of Helping the Poor in Lawrence University Convocation" (2005).
 Press Releases.
-Paper 373.
+373.